What is a refurbished phone?

 You can also pick up a refurbished phone from auction sites like eBay, high-street retailers, and specialist resale-and-recycle sites such as Envirofone.

-Uswitch: Here at Uswitch, we let you compare a range of Grade A refurbished handsets from reputable retailers to find the right deal for you.
-To check it out, go to our refurbished phones deals page.
+- Uswitch: Here at Uswitch, we let you compare a range of Grade A refurbished iPhones from reputable retailers to find the right deal for you.
+To check it out, browse our refurbished iPhone deals.

 How much cheaper are refurbished phones?